 Janet Primomo joined the UW Tacoma Nursing Faculty in 1992 as one of its three founding faculty members.
 Her scholarly work focuses on community/public health, environmental health, and chronic illness care.

-As a member of the Tacoma Pierce County Asthma Prevention Partnership, Dr. Primomo is conducting evaluation research on multi-faceted community-based chronic disease prevention programs, including Clean Air for Kids.
-She is an active member of the Washington State Asthma Initiative, and has held leadership positions with the Washington State Nursing Association and the American Public Health Association.
+As a member of the Tacoma Pierce County Asthma Prevention Partnership (now the Puget Sound Asthma Coalition), Dr. Primomo conducted evaluation research on multi-faceted community-based chronic disease prevention programs, including Clean Air for Kids.
+She is also a member of the Tacoma Pierce County Community Health Improvement Plan and has held leadership positions with the Washington State Nursing Association, Psi-at-Large Chapter of Sigma Theta Tau International Honor of Nursing, and the American Public Health Association.

 Selected courses taught: TNURS 588 Concepts of Health Promotion and Community Change TNURS 561: Community Planning, Intervention, and Evaluation TNURS 414: Health, Communities, and Populations THLTH 372: Environmental Health: Local to Global